MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] It ignores volatility and assumes the underlying price is constant.
 - [ ] It cannot handle early exercise features.

-> **Explanation:** The binomial model separates the time period into discrete steps, allowing either an up or down move in each step, and can handle American-style early exercise.
+> **Explanation:**( The binomial model separates the time period into discrete steps, allowing either an up or down move in each step, and can handle American-style early exercise.)

----

 ### The intrinsic value of a call option at expiration is positive if: